 Sample verbal announcement

-• You: "Hi everyone, I wanted to take a moment to share some news with you.
-After much consideration, I’ve decided to resign from my position.
-My last day will be August 15."
+• You: "Hey everyone, I wanted to share something important.
+After a lot of thought, I’ve decided to step down from my position.
+My last day’s going to be August 15."

-You: "I’ve accepted a new position as Director of Operations.
-It’s a role that offers new challenges.
-It was a tough decision because I’ve thoroughly enjoyed working with all of you."
+You: "I’ve taken a new job as Director of Operations.
+It’s a big change and there’s a lot to look forward to, but honestly, it wasn’t an easy choice.
+I’ve genuinely loved working with all of you."

-Colleague 2: "We’re going to miss you, Jamie.
-It’s been great working together."
+Colleague 2: "We’re really going to miss you, Jamie.
+It’s been awesome having you here."

-Colleague 1: "Best of luck, Jamie.
-Thanks for letting us know."
+Colleague 1: "Good luck, Jamie.
+Thanks for telling us."

 3. Follow-Up